CUTLER-H2020/Platform-v1/Configurations/Kafka/README.md

 - Zookeeper 3.5.5
   - Downloaded and untared to */home/{user}/zookeeper*
 - Update the property files in /kafka/config on each node with the files here
+- Create a myid file on each node and assign a unique number (1,2,3)
+  - /var/lib/zookeeper/myid

 The following need to be in the PATH...